Darkaby/Game-development-tools-for-Unity/README.md

 # Game-development-tools-for-Unity

-A set of scripts or prefabs that you could use in any game on Unity
+This repository contains a set of useful that you can use while developping your game in Unity.

+It includes scripts, icons, audios and other assets.

+All assets are free and were taken from either Unity Asset Store or Kenney.